 Isra and Miraj are mysteries that no human being will ever be able to fathom, but there are important lessons in them that every Muslim can learn.

-In the first place, it is a reminder of the limitless majesty, power and glory of Allah subhanahu wa ta’ala.
+First, it is a reminder of the limitless majesty, power and glory of Allah subhanahu wa ta’ala.
 All physical laws of nature are laws only because He has wished them to be so.
 If He wishes something else, they melt and vanish.

 Second, it establishes the exalted position that Muhammad sallallahu alayhi wa sallam occupies in the sight of the sole Lord of the all the worlds.
 No other human being has ever been accorded this height of favour and dignity, nor ever will be.